 What changes are coming up that you think will impact the needs of our customers and how can we help?

 A big ‘change’ is the sheer scale of data (it’s always getting bigger), and being able to react to changes in that data (and sources) to get relevant insights, at speed, to the relevant users.
-In many places within the National Security sector, it’s still just about possible to cope with the scale of data by throwing more people at the problem; but that’s not a long term solution.
+In many places, it’s still just about possible to cope with the scale of data by throwing more people at the problem; but that’s not a long term solution.
 Developing ways of handling that scale in a timely and efficient manner is something we can help with.
 This allows users to focus on the problems that matter to them, rather than drowning in data.

 How has data science changed in recent years?